rieck/harry/src/input/README.md

 Support Harry
 --

 That's it.
-Please contribute to the development of Sally.
+Please contribute to the development of Harry.
 Send your new modules to konrad@mlsec.org, so that they can be included in the next release.